lattera/articles/opsec/2018-02-23_good-opsec/article.md

 When registering your burner phone and SIM, do so at a different location.
 Again, use the travel instructions above after you've waited till the surveillance camera recordings have cycled.
-Do the initial setup, including setting up any accounts you may need (gmail, signal, facebook, twitter, etc.).
+For accounts that require using SMS to verify identity, do the initial setup for them, including setting up any accounts you may need (gmail, signal, facebook, twitter, etc.).
 Make sure to use the Tor-ified network setup linked to above during the setup process.
 Disable GPS, bluetooth, and anything else that generates RF comms and isn't needed for